HackSoftware/Django-Styleguide/README.md

 In order to transform the exceptions raised in the services or selectors, to a standard HTTP response, you need to catch the exception and raise something that the rest framework understands.

 The best place to do this is in the `handle_exception` method of the `APIView`.
+There you can map your exception to a DRF exception.

-There you can map your exception to DRF exception.
+[By default, the `handle_exception` method implementation in DRF](https://www.django-rest-framework.org/api-guide/exceptions/#exception-handling-in-rest-framework-views) handles the Django's built-in `Http404` and `PermissionDenied` exceptions, thus there is no need for you to handle it by hand.

 Here is an example: